Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 Some of these models can be used to help with causal inference, but they are typically optimized for prediction tasks.
 We believe that there are many social science and policy problems where better prediction methods can be extremely beneficial.
-Cite Kleingberg et al (https://www.cs.cornell.edu/home/kleinber/aer15-prediction.pdf)
+Cite Kleingberg et al (https://www.cs.cornell.edu/home/kleinber/aer15-prediction.pdf) <!-- reference already exists in section 7.7 -->

 In this chapter, we mostly deal with binary classification problems: that is, problems in which the data points are to be classified into one